archonsofficial/PsychoDrill/README.md

 ## About Us

-PsychoDrill is committed to supporting candidates in their pursuit of a career in the Indian Defence Forces by providing comprehensive psychological test preparation.
+PsychoDrill is committed to supporting candidates in their pursuit of a career in the Indian Armed Forces by providing comprehensive psychological test preparation.
 Join us on our journey to revolutionize SSB exam preparation.

 ## Contact Us